vigor-nf/vigor/README.md

 Our scripts assume you are using Ubuntu 18.04, with an active Internet connection to download dependencies.
 Older Ubuntus, or other Debian-based distros, may work but have not been tested.

-As an alternative to installing the dependencies on your own machine, we provide a Docker image: `dslab-epfl/vigor`.
+As an alternative to installing the dependencies on your own machine, we provide a Docker image: `dslabepfl/vigor`.
 However, you must still use Ubuntu 18.04 as a host, since the guest uses the host's kernel and DPDK needs kernel headers to compile.
 This image can be generated with the `./Docker-create.sh` script.
-SOSPTODO: Arseniy please create a dslab-epfl org on Docker Hub (and write down the password somewhere shared...), generate the image (which has to include the released version of this repo) and publish it.

 To **compile and run** Vigor NFs, you need: